 The Khalsa Montessori charter school is open to all students within the kindergarten through eighth-grade levels who will benefit from a Montessori educational environment.
 Admission is not limited by ethnicity, national origin, gender, religion, income level, disability, proficiency in the English language, or athletic ability.
 There are no tuition or fees charged for attending KMS.

 KMS seeks students who will increase their achievement within the self-directed Montessori environment.
 The profile of the student who will excel in this Montessori environment is one who can work independently, who can take responsibility for his/her work, who demonstrates internal control and who respects him/herself and others.
 Children who do not benefit from this type of education are children who are not able to work independently or who do not demonstrate the other characteristics listed above.

 KMS is for families who care deeply about their children’s education and are willing to be partners in the school.
 We ask every parent to make a commitment to understanding the school’s procedures, educational method, and philosophy.
-We ask all parents to sign, as part of their enrollment application, an agreement to participate in the school in areas of their choice including field trips, classroom events, aiding in the classroom, work days, making materials, parent evenings and Parent-Teacher Organization.
+We ask all parents to sign, as part of their enrollment application, an agreement to participate in the school in areas of their choice including field trips, classroom events, aiding in the classroom, workdays, making materials, parent evenings, and Parent-Teacher Organization.

 All parents who enroll their children at KMS should consider the advantage of a long-term commitment to Montessori education, as it is a cumulative program that builds on previous years’ experiences and exposure to Montessori materials.
 A single year of Montessori education is not an effective educational plan.
 Children should be given the opportunity to complete the educational cycles of the lower elementary and upper elementary school programs.